Postal and proxy voting

 Everything you need to know about how, where and when to vote.

-Postal and proxy voting in the May elections
+Postal and proxy voting in the European Parliament election on 23 May

 Information for voters - how to apply for a postal or proxy vote